chanzuckerberg/napari-hub/docs/setting-up-preview.md

 ## Setting it up

 ### 1. Install the GitHub app
-First, you will need to install the napari Hub Plugin Preview GitHub app to the account or organization where the plugin lives.
+First, you will need to install the napari Hub Plugin Preview GitHub app to the plugin's repository.
 Follow [this link](https://github.com/apps/napari-hub-plugin-preview) and click the green `Install` button on the right.

 ![napari hub plugin preview app page with large green install button on the right](./images/app_page.png)